 - Extremely cheap computing and data processing power

 - Prevalence of Low power wireless networks like LoRa, Sigfox, and NB-IoT allowing for cost-effective transmission of IoT-generated data.

 - Availability of a packaged, ready-to-deploy software that transforms sensor-generated data into actionable insights.

 Thinking about setting up a smart warehouse by harnessing the power of IoT and Analytics?

-Hopstack's hardware agnostic cloud software can be easily deployed and integrated with a whole variety of IoT devices to digitize various operations inside the warehouse facility including but not limited to detecting real-time inventory, dock monitoring, pallet tracking.
+Hopstack's hardware-agnostic cloud software can be easily deployed and integrated with a whole variety of IoT devices to digitize various operations inside the warehouse facility including but not limited to picking, packing, dock monitoring, pallet tracking.